 Our role and ability to help

-Our role as administrator of ECO generally involves setting targets for each energy company, ensuring compliance and monitoring their progress towards these targets.
+Our role as administrator of ECO generally involves setting targets for each obligated energy company, ensuring compliance and monitoring their progress towards these targets.

-Because we have no oversight of the contractual arrangements between energy companies and those that install energy efficiency measures on their behalf, our ability to help you resolve a complaint is largely based on providing general advice, and in some cases providing information on the installation itself.
+Because we have no oversight of the contractual arrangements between the obligated energy companies and those that install energy efficiency measures on their behalf, our ability to help you resolve a complaint is largely based on providing general advice, and in some cases providing information on the installation itself.

 That said, we are always keen to hear about the problems experienced by consumers so we can work with industry to improve standards.

 The steps outlined below should help you resolve complaints about an energy efficiency measure installed in your home.